zominy/bash-cybersecurity-course/Module 7: Regex and Parsing: Extracting Intelligence from Chaos/README.md

 ## 🚀 Next Up

-Head to MODULE 8 to learn about COMING!
+Head to [Module 8](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%208%3A%20Process%20Surveillance%3A%20Who%E2%80%99s%20Running%20What%3F) to learn about process surveillance!